Arappatta Kettiya Gramathil: Changes from the short story

-Though the movie was adapted from his own short story with same name, P. Padmarajan brought several changes to the script.
-While the short story does not gives out the reason of how Zechariah, Gopi and Bilal reach the brothel, the film explains it in detail.
+Though the movie was adapted from his own short story with the same name, P. Padmarajan brought several changes to the script.
+While the short story does not give out the reason of how Zechariah, Gopi and Bilal reach the brothel, the film explains it in detail.
 While the short story had just a handful of characters, the film had more than a dozen characters.
 Several characters including Joseph, Panikkar, Narayanan and Devaki were added by Padmarajan.